gmc-code/PC-microbit-micropython/docs/lessons2/movement.rst

             .. tab-item:: Q1

-                Combine the two tasks which displayed output for the 9 different tilts and use text if the A button **is** pressed and use arrows if the B button **is** pressed.
+                Combine the two tasks which displayed output for the 9 different tilts and use text if the A-button **is** pressed and use arrows if the B-button **is** pressed.
 Clear the screen if no button is pressed.

                 .. code-block:: python